matt-lab/bushfire-audience-segmentation/README.md

 ### TeX Installation

-All LaTeX documents are generated using R sweave with a local TeX installation.
 All documents were compiled using Quarto and XeLaTex.

 ### SVG